 Leaked with the prototype was a collection of .zip files known as the "WC Mappack".
-The .zip files contain hundreds of .VMF files (the editable sources of a map), all at different stages of completion and dates, from very early 2001 to around the time the prototype was leaked.
+The .zip files contain hundreds of .VMF files (the editable sources of a map), all at different stages of completion and dates, from mid-December 2000 to around mid 2003.
 When run through Hammer, most maps can be compiled but will be missing textures and models.
 There are so many maps, it's impossible to list them all here.

 The prototype contains almost all of the resources used in the E3 2003 demonstration that officially unveiled Half-Life 2.
 This includes maps, models, textures, audio, configs used to record and show gameplay footage, and even the demos used to record the footage seen in the videos.
 However, because of engine differences and issues with resources, most of these maps and demos are broken.